 At CPS we believe that music should always be an enjoyable experience and will include performance, both vocal and instrumental, composing, listening and appraising.
 These skills, learned at Cranford Primary School and developed during future school experiences, will enrich the lives of our children through to adult life.

 We believe that music should be taught both as a discrete subject, and to enrich and inform other curriculum areas by using a cross-curricular topic approach wherever possible.
 This provides children with knowledge of music from different historical places and cultures.
-This includes a weekly singing assembly for Reception, Year 1 and Year 2, year group assemblies, Christmas, Eid, Harvest, Easter and Diwali productions.
+This includes a weekly singing assembly for both KS1 and KS2, year group assemblies, Christmas, Eid, Harvest, Easter and Diwali productions.